orbbec/OrbbecSDK-dev/README.md

 Currently, we are not accepting external contributions to expand the functionality of the SDK.
 But we will be happy to review any pull requests or suggestions you may have.
 Please contact us at [issues](https://github.com/orbbec/OrbbecSDK-dev/issues) channel if you have any questions or concerns.
+For the developers who want to contribute to the SDK, please refer to the [developer guide](docs/developer/Contributing_to_Orbbec_SDK.md) for more information.

 ## 5. License